-“Early intervention is vital to treating a vascular condition before it becomes more serious or life-threatening,” says Zahide Erkmen, MD, chief interventional radiologist and co-medical director of the Vascular Ultrasound Laboratory at Shady Grove Adventist Hospital.
+“Early intervention is vital to treating a vascular condition before it becomes more serious or life-threatening,” says Zahide Erkmen, MD, chief interventional radiologist and co-medical director of the Vascular Ultrasound Laboratory at Adventist HealthCare Shady Grove Medical Center.
 “A vascular ultrasound is a noninvasive way of diagnosing diseases of the arteries and veins.”

 Quality Vascular Care, Close By

-The Vascular Ultrasound Laboratory at Shady Grove Adventist Hospital is fully accredited by the American College of Radiology.
+The Vascular Ultrasound Laboratory at Adventist HealthCare Shady Grove Medical Center is fully accredited by the American College of Radiology.
 It also holds accreditations by the Intersocietal Accreditation Commission for its vascular testing in the areas of carotid, venous and arterial Doppler ultrasound.
 These accreditations represent the highest standards for certification in a vascular lab and reflect the hospital’s commitment to providing quality care.

 Patients are either referred to a vascular ultrasound lab by a physician or they come to the lab after going to the emergency department with severe symptoms of a vascular condition.